LeeroyGroup/javascript-interview-exercises/README.md

 ## Exercise 5

 Framework time!
+How would you reimplement exercise 4 in React?

+## Exercise 6

-How would you reimplement exercise 4 in React and Redux (for state manegement)?
+Framework time, redux!
+How would you reimplement exercise 4 using React and Redux (for state manegement)?

-*For this particular exercise, you may use create-react-app unless you prefer doing all the heavy lifting yourself*
+*Note that for exercise 5 & 6, you may use create-react-app unless you prefer doing all the heavy lifting yourself*